greatschism/Data-Science-Portfolio/README.md

-Data-Science-Portfolio
+# Data-Science-Portfolio

 This is a WIP!

 My portfolio of selected Data Science Projects that I completed for Rutgers Data Analytics/Big Data.
-In this portfolio, the projects are in the form of iPython Notebooks and R markdown.
+In this portfolio, the projects are in iPython Notebooks and R markdown.

 ## Contents